galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 ## Get data

-The data used in this tutorial is from a mouse dataset of fetal growth restriction {% raw %} `{% cite Bacon2018 %}`{% endraw %}.
+The data used in this tutorial is from a mouse dataset of fetal growth restriction {% cite Bacon2018 %}.
 You can download the dataset below.

 If you've been working through the Single-cell RNA-seq: Case Study then you can use your dataset from the [Filter, Plot and Explore Single-cell RNA-seq Data](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.html) tutorial here.
 Cell cycle regression should be performed after the data has been filtered, normalised, and scaled, so you should use the dataset that was renamed as `Use_me_Scaled` in that tutorial.
 You should rename that dataset `Processed_Anndata` now to avoid confusion later.
 At the end of this tutorial, you can return to the main tutorial to plot and explore your data with reduced effects from the cell cycle genes.